peperambo/docs/whitepaper.md

 ### Abstract:
 Peperambo (RAMBO) is a decentralized cryptocurrency built on the Binance Smart Chain (BSC) that aims to bring a new level of excitement and community-driven features to the meme coin space.

-It combines the elements of a meme coin with the power of a PancakeSwap sniper running on Node.js.
+It combines the elements of a meme coin with the power of the RAMBOsniper* .
 This whitepaper outlines the vision, tokenomics, and technical details of the Peperambo project, highlighting its unique features and benefits.

 ### Introduction: